-Governor Henry McMaster of South Carolina has designated the South Carolina Department of Employment and Workforce (DEW) as the entity to implement the Workforce Innovation and Opportunity Act (WIOA).
+Governor Henry McMaster of South Carolina has designated DEW as the entity to implement the Workforce Innovation and Opportunity Act (WIOA).

-DEW's Executive Director, Mr. William Floyd, serves as the Governor's designee, and the person responsible for the Office of Equal Opportunity (OEO) serves as the State-level EO Officer.
-Within DEW, the Executive Director has designated the State-level Equal Opportunity (EO) Officer and OEO to develop, implement, and maintain a Nondiscrimination Plan for State Programs; collect and maintain records; conduct oversight of recipients' recordkeeping; and monitor the equal opportunity and nondiscrimination requirements under WIOA and its implementing regulations.
+DEW's Executive Director, Mr. William H. Floyd, III serves as the Governor's designee, and the person responsible for the Office of Equal Opportunity (OEO).
+Within DEW, the Executive Director has designated the State-level Equal Opportunity (EO) Officer and OEO to develop, implement, and maintain a Nondiscrimination Plan (NDP) for State Programs; collect and maintain records; conduct oversight of recipients' recordkeeping; and monitor the equal opportunity and nondiscrimination requirements under WIOA and its implementing regulations.
 The State-level Equal Opportunity (EO) Officer position reports on equal opportunity matters directly to the Executive Director/Governor's Designee.

-Ms. Sydney Bowers has served as the State-level Equal Opportunity (EO) Officer for South Carolina since May 2022.
+Ms. Valerie McMellan was appointed in March 2024 to serve as the State-level Equal Opportunity (EO) Officer for South Carolina.7.